kcivey/dc-elected-officials/README.md

 dc-elected-officials
 ====================

-Scraper for historical elected officials from DC Board of Elections
+Unfortunately the information on the DC Board of Elections site is incomplete (not updated recently) and includes some errors, but it should provide a starting point for a database of elected officials.